actions/setup-python/README.md

 # Specifying a Python version

 If there is a specific version of Python that you need and you don't want to worry about any potential breaking changes due to patch updates (going from `3.7.5` to `3.7.6` for example), you should specify the exact major, minor, and patch version (such as `3.7.5`)
-  - The only downside to this is that setup will take a little longer since the exact version will have to be downloaded if the exact version is not already installed on the runner due to more recent versions
+  - The only downside to this is that set up will take a little longer since the exact version will have to be downloaded if the exact version is not already installed on the runner due to more recent versions
-  - MSI installers are used on Windows for this, so runs will take a little longer to setup vs Mac and Linux
+  - MSI installers are used on Windows for this, so runs will take a little longer to set up vs Mac and Linux

 You should specify only a major and minor version if you are okay with the most recent patch version being used
   - For example, if you just want a `3.8` version of Python, and it doesn't matter if `3.8.1` is used or the more recent `3.8.2`,